 A new gold standard

-Upstream’s lead diagnostic test, UARatio (based on BNPsp) will be used to screen patients entering the Emergency Department (ED) with chest pain.
+Upstream’s lead diagnostic test, UA Score (based on BNPsp) will be used to screen patients entering the Emergency Room (ER) with chest pain.
 UARatio enables the identification of patients with unstable angina (UA).
 UA is a life threatening condition that can lead to heart attack.

-UARatio has a negative predictive value (npv) of 98.4%, it is therefore a highly accurate screening tool for ruling out unstable angina.
-Ideally, for best clinical results, the test should be performed within 90 minutes of presentation at the ED.
+UA Score has a negative predictive value (npv) of 98.4%, it is therefore a highly accurate screening tool for ruling out unstable angina.
+Ideally, for best clinical results, the test should be performed within 90 minutes of presentation at the ER.
 Upstream anticipates that its test will be run alongside Troponin.
 Troponin is the gold standard biomarker test for diagnosing heart attack.
 In using the two tests the Emergency Physician will be able to not only diagnose heart attack but also identify those AT RISK of heart attack.
 Currently it is difficult to diagnose AT RISK patients.
-With UARatio diagnosis is possible from a single rapid blood test.
+With UA Score diagnosis is possible from a single rapid blood test.

-Rapid and early accurate diagnosis in an acute care setting such as the hospital ED improves patient outcomes, including reduced recovery times and more effectively utilises the finite resources within the ED.
-This provides flow on effects for better outcomes for a wide range of patients presenting to the ED, not just heart disease patients.
+Rapid and early accurate diagnosis in an acute care setting such as the hospital ER improves patient outcomes, including reduced recovery times and more effectively utilises the finite resources within the ER.
+This provides flow on effects for better outcomes for a wide range of patients presenting to the ER, not just heart disease patients.

 Meeting growing demand

 The aging population globally expects to live longer than previous generations and also demands a high standard of medical care.
-These two factors place unprecedented demand on the ED.
-Fast, accurate diagnostic tools are an important way to help the ED meet this demand.
+These two factors place unprecedented demand on the ER.
+Fast, accurate diagnostic tools are an important way to help the ER meet this demand.